Chinese Dogwood Cornus kousa

 - bark develops exfoliating patches of tan and brown

-- creamy, white, pointed bracts appear in late spring
+- creamy, white or pink, pointed bracts appear in late spring

-- fruit is a reddish to pink drupe appearing late summer and fall
+- fruit is a red-to-pink drupe appearing in late summer and fall

 - leaves are shiny dark green and become reddish-purple to scarlet in the fall

 Insects, Diseases, and Other Plant Problems: The Kousa dogwood is generally disease and pest-free.
-Calico scale, dogwood borer, dogwood sawfly, Japanese maple scale, leafhoppers, oyster shell scale.
-Leaf and flower blight (botrytis), crown canker, bacterial leaf scorch, powdery mildew, and septoria leaf spot can occur.
+Calico scale, dogwood borer, dogwood sawfly, Japanese maple scale, leafhoppers and oyster shell scale may become troublesome.
+Leaf and flower blight (botrytis), crown canker, bacterial leaf scorch, powdery mildew and septoria leaf spot can occur.
 Dropped fruits can ferment and attract yellow jackets.
-Underneath the tree seedlings sprout prolifically and can be weedy.
+Underneath the tree, seedlings sprout prolifically and can be weedy.

 The Clemson Cooperative Extension Home & Garden Information Center has a factsheet on common pests and diseases.